-From 2018 to 2020, Solaris One has generated 69.0% of the Gross Revenue of the Properties.
-Because Ayala North Exchange had only been completed in the third quarter of 2019, it only generated significant Gross Revenue from 2018 to 2020 as of December 31, 2018, construction on the first tower of Ayala North Exchange was completed, and in late-2018 Ayala North Exchange, which had already secured Committed Leases, began generating rental revenue.
+From 2017 to 2019, Solaris One has generated 69.0% of the Gross Revenue of the Properties.
+Because Ayala North Exchange had only been completed in the third quarter of 2019, it only generated significant Gross Revenue in 2020.
+In late-2018 Ayala North Exchange, which had already secured Committed Leases, began generating rental revenue.
 Those Committed Leases for Ayala North Exchange contain a provision which provided for the tenants' initial quarterly rent - in addition to an advance rent equivalent to three months - to be immediately payable upon either signing of the lease contract or transfer of physical possession of the leased space to the tenant, whichever came earlier.
-As of December 31, 2020, the Company generated 6.1% of the Gross Revenue from McKinley Exchange, given that the building lease over the same commenced only on February 2020.
-Similarly, Teleperformance Cebu generated 2.7% of the Gross Revenue of the Properties as of December 31, 2020, considering that it was only acquired in October 2020.
+As of December 31, 2020, the Company generated 51% of the Gross Revenue from Ayala North Exchange.
+In the same period, the Company generated 6.1% of the Gross Revenue from McKinley Exchange, given that the building lease over the same commenced only on February 2020.
+Similarly, Teleperformance Cebu generated 2.7% of the Gross Revenue of the Properties as of December 31, 2020, considering that it was only acquired in September 2020.
 Considering that The 30th and the Laguna Technopark Lots were only acquired in January 2021, the Properties have not generated significant Gross Revenue as of December 31, 2020.